tomassedovic/quicksilver-roguelike/README.md

 proportional fonts are best for text).

 > "we" == Tomas Sedovic.
 I like mononoki.
 It's awesome.
 If you
-> disagree, pick a different one!
+> disagree, pick a different font!

 But it's not a square font.